Anal Gland Expression for Dogs: Signs & Safe Methods

 When to Seek Veterinary Care

-Not all anal gland issues can be resolved with simple expression.
+Not all anal gland issues can be resolved with a simple expression.
 In cases of recurrent or persistent problems, a veterinarian’s intervention is necessary.
 Professional medical treatment may include:

 • Antibiotics or anti-inflammatory medication for infections and swollen glands.